 Week 2: Declutter Your Bedroom Closet (Time: 2-5 hours, Supplies: 1 large donation bin) According to a Wall Street Journal article, most people only wear 20% of the clothing in their wardrobe.
 But, don’t fret if you aren’t ready to part with 80% of your closet’s belongings.
 Aim to reduce your clothing by just 25%.
 First, start by taking everything (yes, EVERYTHING) out of your closet and laying it on the bedroom floor or bed.
 Then, start the purging process by repeating: Keep, Keep, Keep, Lose.
 That is, for every three items kept, place one in the donate pile.
 You may need to try-on clothing during this time to see which pair of those dusty jeans fits well.
 Fight the inclination to keep several pairs of multiple sizes “just in case”.
 If you do lose weight, it’s likely that you’ll want to treat yourself to a new pair that’s in style.
 And, larger sizes should be folded and put in a box that doesn’t take up prime closet space.
 Once you’ve paired down your belongings, organize your clothing by type and color.
 In other words, pair together all short sleeved shirts that are red, and move through the rainbow and into your neutral colors.
 Doing so will make items easier to locate and give you a visual representation of what fashions you own.
 One client realized that the majority of her wardrobe was beige, even though she preferred wearing brighter colors.
 Once she had that in mind, she knew not to make impulse purchases on any more beige clothing!

-Week 4: Organize Your Files from 2016 (Time: 2-5 hours, Supplies: File folders, cross-cut paper shredder) You may have a stack of papers and receipts from 2016 that need to be organized in preparation for tax season.
+Week 4: Organize Your Files from 2019 (Time: 2-5 hours, Supplies: File folders, cross-cut paper shredder) You may have a stack of papers and receipts from 2019 that need to be organized in preparation for tax season.
 Start by going through your papers and placing them into keep and shred piles.
-Keep in mind, you don’t need all of your statements, just your year-end one, for tax-purposes.
+Keep in mind, unless you are a business owner, you don’t need all of your statements, just your year-end one, for tax-purposes.
 (Source: Kiplinger) What else will you need to hold onto?
 Don’t forget to keep receipts for tax-deductible contributions and receipts for items that may have a warranty; then, file them accordingly.
 Make sure to shred all documents you won’t need with a cross-cut paper shredder to avoid being a victim of fraud.

 If you need help completing these decluttering activities, contact me: The Declutter Bug for a FREE consultation.